Monday, 8 June 2026

 Read against this background, Allen's opening stanza acquires a precise theological charge.
 The speaker who “sees” the agentic future yet finds it “Imperceptible” is the Isaianic figure recast in a contemporary setting — confronted by a phenomenon of enormous consequence, yet unable to penetrate its meaning.
 This reading also deepens the argument of stanzas two and three, in which a thousand immediate answers serve only to intensify the mystery.
 The poem quietly proposes that the AI age may be producing a civilisation-wide instance of the Isaianic condition: a humanity that has never seen more, and never perceived less.

-Stanzas two and three form a diptych of extraordinary compressed wit:
+Stanzas two and three form a diptych of compressed wit:

 Each day